EUdds/BarBot/README.md

 *Author: Eric Udlis*

 This is the UI for my Automatic Bartending Robot project.
-It's backend is an express webserver running diskdb (NoSQL version of squlite) to have non-volitile file storage.
+It's backend is an express webserver running diskdb (NoSQL version of SQLite) to have non-volitile file storage.
 It's frontend is a react app running on electron.

 This has libraries meant to interface with a Raspberry pi and will not run unless RPI gpio is present.

 To start the process cd into the directory and run `npm start`

-Global packages Foreman and nodemon are expected.
+Global packages `Foreman` and `nodemon` are expected as well as `Python3` and `pip3`.

 ## Remote Developement